sebastianbergmann/phpunit-documentation-english/src/code-coverage.rst

 Sometimes you have units of code that you cannot test and that you may want to ignore during code coverage analysis.
-PHPUnit lets you do this using the ``PHPUnit\Framework\Attributes\CodeCoverageIgnore`` attribute on the class level as well as on the method level.
+PHPUnit lets you do this using the :ref:`IgnoreClassForCodeCoverage <appendixes.attributes.IgnoreClassForCodeCoverage>`, :ref:`IgnoreMethodForCodeCoverage <appendixes.attributes.IgnoreMethodForCodeCoverage>`, and :ref:`IgnoreFunctionForCodeCoverage <appendixes.attributes.IgnoreFunctionForCodeCoverage>` attributes.

+... todo ...

+As of PHPUnit 10.1, the ``PHPUnit\Framework\Attributes\CodeCoverageIgnore`` attribute and the ``@codeCoverageIgnoreStart`` and ``@codeCoverageIgnoreEnd`` annotations that can be used in production code are deprecated and you should migrate to the attributes explained above at your earliest convenience.

-The ``@codeCoverageIgnoreStart`` and ``@codeCoverageIgnoreEnd`` annotations can be used inside the body of a method, for instance, to ignore individual lines of code.
+The ``PHPUnit\Framework\Attributes\CodeCoverageIgnore`` attribute can be used on the class level as well as on the method level of production code.
+The ``@codeCoverageIgnoreStart`` and ``@codeCoverageIgnoreEnd`` annotations can be used inside the body of a method, for instance, to ignore individual lines of production code:

 .. code-block:: php
     :caption: Using the ``CodeCoverageIgnore`` attribute and the ``@codeCoverageIgnoreStart`` and ``@codeCoverageIgnoreEnd`` annotations